 The cortisol urine test tends to be more comprehensive than the other types of cortisol tests.
 It measures the total amount of cortisol excreted into the urine over a 24-hour period.
 Blood tests or saliva tests, however, only measure cortisol levels at a particular time of day.
 Some people also find blood tests to be stressful, and since the body releases more cortisol during times of stress, the results may not be as precise.
 In some cases, your doctor may order both a cortisol urine test and another type of cortisol test to obtain more accurate results.

 Your doctor may order a cortisol urine test if you’re showing symptoms of a medical condition that causes cortisol levels to rise or fall.

 Symptoms of High Cortisol Levels

 Cushing’s syndrome is a collection of symptoms associated with high cortisol levels.
-The most common of these symptoms are:
+The most common symptoms include:

 Women may have irregular periods and excess facial and chest hair.
-Children may be obese or short or have delayed physical development.
+Children may show delayed physical or cognitive development.

 Symptoms of Low Cortisol Levels

-The symptoms of low cortisol levels are often vague and nonspecific.
-Symptoms may emerge slowly and only appear during stressful times at first.
-After that, the intensity of symptoms may increase over a period of months.
+The symptoms of low cortisol levels often emerge slowly.
+At first, they may only appear during times of extreme stress, but they’ll gradually increase in intensity over several months.
 Potential symptoms include:

 - weight loss